API Platform

 REST API

-Standard HTTP endpoints for creating export jobs and polling status.
+Standard HTTP endpoints for creating HTML-to-PPTX export jobs and polling status.
 Best for backend integrations, internal tools, and SaaS embedding.
 Works with any language -- curl, JavaScript, Python, Go, Ruby, and more.
+Template publishing is not a REST API surface.

 Skills

-Register a skill definition for agent tools like Claude Code and Codex.
-The agent can diagnose, rewrite, and export slide-safe HTML.
+Register the html2pptx skill for agent tools like Claude Code and Codex.
+The agent can diagnose, rewrite, export slide-safe HTML, open local editing, and publish HTML template drafts through the built-in remote MCP workflow.
 Ideal for AI-powered workflows where the agent manages the full pipeline.

 MCP (Model Context Protocol)